Nominal Recursors as Epi-Recursors: Extended Technical Report: Isabelle Mechanization

 A similar, but slightly more involved mechanism was used for mechanizing the quasi-strength comparison results of Thm.~\ref{thm-qexpr} (extended to enhanced recursors in Thm.~\ref{thm-exprEnhanced}).
 Remember that $r_i \wgeq r_j$ was proved by showing that any $(\Sigma_j,\Props_j)$-model $\MM$ has a $(\Sigma_i,\Props_i)$-submodel---in that there exists a submodel $\MM'$ of $\MM$ that on the one hand still satisfies $\Props_j$, and on the other hand can be regarded as a $(\Sigma_i,\Props_i)$-model (again, via defining on $\MM'$ the $\Sigma_i$-operations).
-We expressed this in Isabelle as follows: Working inside locale $L_j$, we identified a suitable subset $M'$ of $\MM$'s carrier $M$ (and, for enhanced recursors, a suitable subset of $\MM$'s domain $D$) and proved that it is closed under the operations and satisfies the $\Props_j$ properties---as discussed in the proof sketch of Thm.~\ref{thm-exprEnhanced} from App.~\ref{app-proofSketches}, this was in each case a minimal set closed under the constructors, defined inductively.
+We expressed this in Isabelle as follows: Working inside locale $L_j$, we identified a suitable subset $M'$ of $\MM$'s carrier $M$ (and, for enhanced recursors, a suitable subset of $\MM$'s domain $D$) and proved that it is closed under the operations and satisfies the $\Props_j$ properties---as discussed in the proof sketch of Thm.~\ref{thm-qexpr} from App.~\ref{app-proofSketches}, this was in each case a minimal set closed under the constructors, defined inductively.
 In other words, we built a $(\Sigma_j,\Props_j)$-submodel.
-To capture this using locales, we defined the locale $L_j'$ that extends $L_j$ with a subset $M'$ that forms a $(\Sigma_j,\Props_j)$-submodel, and proved $L_j \leq L_j'$ by defining $\M'$ to be the aforementioned minimal submodel of $\M'$.
+To capture this using locales, we defined the locale $L_j'$ that extends $L_j$ with a subset $M'$ that forms a $(\Sigma_j,\Props_j)$-submodel, and proved $L_j \leq L_j'$ by defining $\MM'$ to be the aforementioned minimal submodel of $\MM$.
 Then we defined the $\Sigma_i$ operations on $M'$ (more precisely, we defined them on the entire type and proved that $M'$ is closed under them), after which we proved for them the $\Props_i$ properties.
-This allowed us to prove the locale relationship $L_j \leq L_i$, defining the model $\M$ of $L_i$ to be the same minimal submodel of $\M'$.
+This allowed us to prove the locale relationship $L_j \leq L_i$, using the submodel $\MM'$ rather than the model $\MM$ as basis for constructing the model for $L_i$.
 These two locale inclusions together form a statement of $r_i \wgeq r_j$.
 Again, this mechanized relationship is effective, in that it allowed us to infer the $r_j$ recursor from the $r_i$ recursor.